Specialty Classes

 What sets our specialty classes apart?

-Specialty classes are woven into our academic subjects, creating hands-on projects that encourage teamwork and critical thinking.
+Specialty classes are woven into academic subjects, creating hands-on projects that promote teamwork, innovation, and critical thinking.

-The Sandbox, our innovation hub, includes a maker space, auditorium, theatre, music room, library, and teaching kitchen.
-We also have an art bungalow and garden for our elementary students and an art atelier for our preschool and prekindergarteners.
+Our unique learning environments include The Sandbox—an innovation hub with a maker space, auditorium, theatre, music room, library, and teaching kitchen.
+Students also enjoy an art bungalow and garden for elementary grades, and a dedicated art atelier for preschool and pre-kindergarten.

 BEYOND THE BASICS